molgenis/league-of-robots/roles/logins/README.md

 ## Script

-The script uses systemd's command line to modify user slice. `systemctl` limit CPU and RAM of the users .slice.
+The script uses systemd's command line tool `systemctl` to modify the CPU and RAM limit of the user's slice.

 Script controls users that